NodeMixaholic/lightrecorder/README.md

 * First off take note of the lrlsd.sh output.
 * Then replace the audioout/audioin variable in each script with your device.

+## Basic recording tips

+* Wear headphones and put them on your cheeks or the back of your head
+* Turn down the volume a bit to block out the noise of your own voice.
+* In an event you cannot use headphones, it is urgent that you either mute your mic (which will disable voice input) ***or*** turn down your speaker volume a ton so you can barely hear it.
+* This means, however, that your video will come out very quiet.
+There is no solution for this currently to keep things unbloated.